dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 .medium[![](img/hacktivity_rules.jpg)]

+.left[
 * 10 Min - brainstorm
 * 20 Min - BUILD a prototype
 * 10 Min - Prep Pitches
 * 2 Min - Pitch It!
+]

+.right[
+1. each person write down a random word
+1. form teams
+1. swap words with another team
+1. brainstorm and create a product that ties together all words
+1. can be a digital or physical product
+1. create a presentation and show it
+]

 ???
-* each person write down a random word
-* form teams of 4ish people
-* swap words with another team
-* brainstorm and create a product that ties together all words
-* can be a digital or physical product
-* create a little presentation